geofmureithi-zz/broker/README.md

 GET /collections/{collection_id}
 ```
 - authenticated endpoint (Authorization: Bearer {jwt}) or (Authorization: Basic {base64})
-- do a GET request where {collection_id} is the uuid of the collection you want (sorted by ascending timestamp)
+- do a GET request where {collection_id} is the uuid of the collection you want (sorted by ascending timestamp) for the user's tenant

 will return
 ```json